China's security apparatus swings into action to smother Covid protests – KION546

 “That night, the police mostly adopted a calm approach when dealing with us.
 But the Communist Party is very good at meting out punishment afterward,” the demonstrator told CNN.

 She said she did not wear a face mask during the demonstration.
 “I don’t think Omicron is that scary,” she said.
-But her friends who wore masks to the protest also received calls from the police, she added.
+But her friends who wore masks to the protest also received calls from the police — some as late as 1 a.m., she added.

 Still, the protester remained defiant.
 “It is our legitimate right (to protest), because the constitution stipulates that we have freedom of speech and freedom of congregation,” she said.